barryvdh/laravel-ide-helper/readme.md

     php artisan config:publish barryvdh/laravel-ide-helper

+You can just add the Facade and the 'real' class, like the rest of the classes.

+    'Basset'  => 'Basset\Basset',

 You can choose to include helper files.
+This is not enabled by default, but you can override this with the --helpers (-H) or --nohelpers (-N) option.
-The Illuminate/Support/helpers.php file is included by default.
-This can be changed in the config.
+The Illuminate/Support/helpers.php file is already set-up, but you can add your own files in the config file.

-        'helpers' => array(),

-You can just add the Facade and the 'real' class, like the rest of the classes.

-    'Eloquent'  => 'Illuminate\Database\Eloquent\Model',